jdahdah/gatsby-plugin-react-intl/README.md

       ignoredPaths: [],
       // option to fallback to the defined language instead of the `defaultLanguage` if the user langauge is not in the list
       fallbackLanguage: `en`,
+      // option to remove original pages to prevent duplicate content (e.g. you will have `/en/xxx` and `/ko/xxx`, but not `/xxx`).
+It will preserve paths defined in `ignoredPaths`.
+      removeOriginalPages: false,
     },
   },
 ]